TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/SystemAndLocalExtensions.rst

 This is where to put extensions *which are local* for a particular TYPO3 installation.
-The :file:`typo3conf` directory is always local, containing local configuration (e.g. :file:`LocalConfiguration.php`), local modules etc.
+The :file:`typo3conf` directory is always local, containing local configuration (e.g. :file:`config/system/settings.php`), local modules etc.
 If you put an extension here it will be available for a single TYPO3 installation only.
 This is a "per-database" way to install an extension.